code-2-cloud/what-are-workflows/README.md

 # What Are Workflows?

-Workflow files define the automated procedure that takes place when triggered by an event.
+**Workflow files** define the automated procedure that takes place when triggered by an event.

-**Workflows** are made up of one or more jobs.
+**Workflow files** are made up of one or more jobs.

 **Jobs** are made up of an environment (called a **Runner**) and one or more tasks called a **steps**.